|

 and may one day become

 a password-protected area.
-We considered making the Members Handbook available online to members,
+We considered making the Directory of Members available online,

-security issues and the fact that many members do not have access to the internet).
-A new Members Handbook updated to
+so that it would be up to date, but many members do not have access to the internet.
+A Members Handbook dated

-January 2008 was issued to members with our December 2007 Newsletter.
+January 2016 was sent to members with our Autumn 2015 journal.

 MEMBERS AUCTIONS